top of page

 1. Modify the Texture

-If chewing and swallowing meat is a challenge, try offering it in a different form:
+If chewing and swallowing meat is a challenge, try offering it in a different form.
+Here are some suggestions:

 2. Pair with Preferred Foods

-Pairing new foods with familiar favorites can help ease the transition:
+Pairing new foods with familiar favorites can ease the transition.
+Try these ideas:

-Use fun shapes or skewers to make the meal visually engaging.
+• Use fun shapes or skewers to make the meal visually engaging and appealing.

 3. Use Small, Manageable Portions

 Start with tiny portions—even just a single bite.
-You can try:
+You can employ these techniques:

-A “one-bite” rule – No pressure, just exposure.
+• A “one-bite” rule: No pressure—just gentle exposure.

-Fun presentations – Cut meat into tiny cubes or add a dipping sauce.
+• Fun presentations: Cut meat into tiny cubes or add dipping sauces to make it more enticing.

-Food chaining – If your child eats chicken nuggets, transition to homemade nuggets, then lightly breaded meat, and so on.
+• Food chaining: If your child enjoys chicken nuggets, transition to homemade nuggets, then lightly breaded meat, and so forth.

 4. Provide Positive Reinforcement